 The Securitization Flash Flood

 What caused the flood of securitized products in the years immediately preceding the crisis?
-This paper presents evidence that demand for safe collateral in repo markets made it attractive for financial institutions to issue securitized products.
+This paper presents evidence that demand for safe collateral in repo markets made it attractive for financial institutions to hold mortgage-backed securities and classify them as liquid.
 Using the 2005 Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA) as a natural experiment that shocked the demand for collateral in repo markets, this paper establishes collateralized borrowing in short-term debt markets as a contributing factor to the rise of mortgage securitization.
-Hand-collected data on over 900 repurchase contracts from S.E.C N-Q filings reveals underwriters of securitized products increased use of mortgage-based repos in the months following the law change.
+Hand-collected data on nearly 2,000 contracts from the triparty repo market reveals large financial institutions increased use of mortgage-based repos following the law change.
 The evidence provides a direct test of liability-centric theories of banking that link the money creation function of financial intermediaries to the balance sheet holdings of liquid assets (Hanson et al. (2015)).

 Keywords: BAPCPA, securitization, repo markets, bank holding companies

 Suggested Citation: Suggested Citation